 You can apply for a maintenance loan to pay for living and course costs.
 It is split into three instalments over the academic year and paid into your bank account over three terms.

-The maximum household income level allowed for 2016 entrants is £62,179, in order to receive a loan higher than the basic minimum loan (if studying outside London and living away from home during your studies).
-If your household income is above this level you will only receive the lower non-means-tested rate of loan of £3,821.
+The maximum household income level for 2016-2021 entrants in the 2021 academic year was £62,249, in order to receive a loan higher than the basic minimum loan (if studying outside London and living away from home during your studies).
+For students who are not means tested or whose household income is above the income threshold, their maximum entitlement will be around £4,500.

 How do I apply?